Student Affairs University Housing

 What if I want to choose a living-learning community or special living option?

-Students who currently live in living-learning communities, non-visitation rooms, Scholars Community, Transfer Community and the Snyder substance-free hall may reassign to their same room, floor and/or hall during their regular Housing Sign-Up access times.
+Students who receive a randomized lottery timeslot and currently live in living-learning communities, non-visitation rooms, Scholars Community, Transfer Community and the Snyder substance-free community may reassign to any available space during the assigned time period.
+Please note, the Honors LLC and the Transfer Community have additional eligibility requirements.

 What is the substance-free community, and how do I select it?

-The substance-free community option is available in all of Snyder Hall, a coed traditional residence hall located in the Ikenberry South Area.
+The substance-free community is available on the first and second floors of Snyder Hall, a coed traditional residence hall located in the Ikenberry South Area.
 This substance-free community promotes and respects the personal choice to abstain from alcohol consumption in the hall or to participate in low-risk, responsible alcohol consumption outside of the hall.
-Within the hall, the substance-free living community prohibits the presence of alcohol for all residents and their guests, regardless of age and the associated results of intoxication. smoking and drugs are prohibited in every residence hall.
+Within the hall, the substance-free living community prohibits the presence of alcohol for all residents and their guests, regardless of age and the associated results of intoxication.
+Smoking and drugs are prohibited in every residence hall.

 The substance-free community is an optional living area and requires a commitment from the student to abide by the substance-free lifestyle.
 All residents of the community are expected to abide by the substance-free lifestyle.
-If you wish to choose a substance-free room, select a room in Snyder Hall.
+If you wish to choose a substance-free room, select a room in Snyder Hall on the first or second floor.

 Body